 We got cozy in our overheated, overcrowded seats.
 I sat hugging my backpack while a very indigenous-looking man with dirt in every crease of his hands practically sat on me for most of the ride, and families of two or three sat piled up in one chair.

 Much quicker than I had expected, the guy checking tickets called to tell me it was time to get out.
 I was like “Now?!
 Here?!”
-To me it seemed like we were in the middle of nowhere on a highway far away from any statue of a man on a horse, but I rounded up Allison and Emily and pushed my way out of the packed bus with my fingers crossed, as the bus drove away.
+To me it seemed like we were in the middle of nowhere on a highway far away from any statue of a man on a horse, but I rounded up Allison and Emily and pushed my way out of the packed bus with my fingers crossed.
+We stood on the side of the road, confused, as the bus drove away.

 Sure enough, in the distance and across the highway, there was a statue of a man on a horse.
 That had better be the one!
 The hostel had given me a phone number of a cab driver to call once I got there who would take us the last 45 minutes.
 We stood by the statue as I called.
 It didn’t take long for us to notice one of the scariest looking guys I have ever seen.
 Right behind us, a man with jet black hair that looked like it had was permanently blowing away from his face paced back and forth.
 He had on pants, but one entire leg was slashed from his crotch to his diseased-looking foot.
 He was filthy and had bulging white eyes under a layer of caked-on dirt.
 He just walked all the way in one direction, clenching his hands, looking like a murderer ready to kill, then walked all the way in the other direction, staring us down.
 We were totally alone.
 The cab driver said he would be there in ten minutes.
 I have not been so uncomfortable and felt so unsafe in a long time.
 Allison, Emily and I just tried to ignore him and look strong.
 At least there were three of us.

 Finally, a pick-up truck swerved by the pacing man.
 He started honking and holding a sign none of us could read.
-On his windshield in huge white letters it said “GOD FORGIVES ALL OF US!” or something to that extent, so I thought he was just another Ecuadorian honking and haggling us for being obvious gringas.
+On his windshield in huge white letters it said “GOD FORGIVES ALL OF US!” so I thought he was just another Ecuadorian honking and haggling us for being obvious gringas.
 Then he parked, ran out and asked for Rachel while holding the sign for our hostel.
 WHEW — he was our guy!

 We hopped in the pick-up truck and off we went — last leg of the trip.
 I was a little scared when a guy crouched on the road jumped up, pounded on the door, and hopped in the back of our truck.
 As normal and accustomed to this as I have become in Ecuador, it still gives me a little jolt every time because there are so many horror stories.
 But in hilly towns like Machachi, hitch-hiking and pick-up “taxis” are a way of life.